IguanaBen/scabn/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'SCABN Settings' menu in your WordPress admin panel and the icon in your post editor panel.

+== Frequently Asked Questions ==

+= I just installed the plugin.
+Now what? =

+1. Create a new page.
+Title something like 'Checkout'.
+In the pag edit toolbar, click on the 'W' icon (Add SCABN Item of Checkout).
+Check "Make this page my Checkout Page".
+Save the page and note its url.
+2. Go to Appearance / Widgets and add the 'SCABN Checkout Cart' widget somewhere on your side.
+This is a mini shopping cart that will be displayed on all your pages.
+3. Goto Plugins / SCABN Settings.
+Under 'Checkout/Process Page URL' put the url from step 1.
+Fill out other information as desired.
+4. Edit a page where you want an 'add to cart' item.
+Click on the 'W' icon as in step one, but this time fill out the item name, cost, etc.
+5. Done!
+View your page.
+When you click on the add to cart button, it should show up in the mini shopping cart widget.
+That widget will have a link to your checkout page.
+Your checkout page will then show you the full shopping cart and provide buy now buttons for paypal and google checkout.

 == Screenshots ==